Skip to main content

 • GitHub Copilot — fastest for line-level completions inside the editor.
 Cheap for high-volume routine work.

 • Local MLX — Apple Silicon native inference for typo fixes, quick edits, and “I don’t want to burn cloud tokens on this” tasks.
+The serving stack, tuning, and model strategy live under Local LLM.

 The routing is opinionated, not magic: clear rules in ~/CLAUDE.md and AGENTS.md say which model to use when.